-IPoS applies a concept of integrated project and process management on the basis of the PM² Methodology: Both process and project management is engaged in the preparation and implementation of research and action projects.
+IPoS applies a concept of integrated project and process management on the basis of the IPMA and PM² Methodology: Both process and project management is engaged in the preparation and implementation of research and action projects.

 The project and process management division at IPoS is administers knowledge and operates science management, equally reflected and incorporated in preparation and implementation of projects.

 You may get in touch with the Project and Process Management of IPoS: firstname.lastname@example.org.

 At institutional level, the division handles a diversified portfolio comprised of public and private, domestic and international grantors.
 Projects are implemented with a multitude of partners from different countries.

 As an interface between institutional administration and project management, the IPoS project and process division is in charge of identifying, planning, organising, and controlling the implementation of projects at two levels: Ensuring compliance with formal requirements as well as content-based diligence and quality management.